Bidding Games and Efficient Allocations

 This probability is easy to compute.
-Since $G'$ is a zero-sum game, w.l.o.g. at every node the players prefer a distinct child.
-Thus if players take random turns, the essentially reach a terminal that is selected uniformly at random from $T$ (since at every node they go right w.p. $0.5$).
+Since $G'$ is a zero-sum game, at each node, white (weakly) prefers one child and black prefers the other.
+W.l.o.g, white always prefers the right child and black always prefers the left.
+Thus if players take random turns, they reach a terminal that is selected uniformly at random from $T$.
 We conclude that